-- The Blue River in Greenland changes shape yearly, and is pristinely clear due to fresh water from glacial melt.
+- The Blue River in Greenland changes shape yearly and is pristinely clear due to fresh water from glacial melt.

 Water is the lifeblood of our planet.
-Everything on the surface of the earth subsists off of water, from the animals to the plants.
+Everything on the surface of the earth subsists off of water, from animals to plants.
 Seventy-one percent of the earth’s surface is covered in water, and not all of it is the same.